Features

 Follow-Up messages

 Generate a clear check-in when someone still owes you and you want the message to feel calm, specific, and grounded in the actual balance.
+Timeline helps you see whether you already followed up recently or shared the details another way.

 Main use cases